MikroElektronika/mikrosdk_click_v2/clicks/optoencoder4/details.md

 ## Example Description

-> This example demonstrates the use of Opto Encoder 4 click board by processing the encoder output pin state and incrementing the step counter on falling edge.
+> This example demonstrates the use of Opto Encoder 4 Click board by processing the encoder output pin state and incrementing the step counter on falling edge.

 **The demo application is composed of two sections :**